stratospheric-dev/stratospheric/README.md

   </a>
 </p>

-» Get Your Discounted Copy of Stratospheric by [Joining Our Mailing List](https://stratospheric.dev/#mailing-list)

-## About the Book
+## About Stratospheric

-This comprehensive book teaches everything you need to know to get your Spring Boot application into production with AWS.
+With Stratospheric, we teach you everything you need to know to get your Spring Boot application into production with AWS.

-Throughout the book, we incrementally build a real-world Spring Boot application with a focus on the following topics:
+Throughout the project, we incrementally build a real-world Spring Boot application with a focus on the following topics:

 **Infrastructure As Code**: